 Click the map to see the locations of our conservation projects.

 The early melting of arctic sea ice means more ships are travelling through the arctic than ever before.
 Scientists believe that noise pollution from these ships may be affecting the beluga’s ability to communicate with one another, find food, raise their young and detect predators.
-Earth Rangers, the Department of Fisheries and Oceans, the University of Manitoba and Churchill Northern Studies Centre are helping protect the beluga whale by purchasing special underwater recorders to measure the effects of boat noise on their natural behaviours.
-This project will also support conservation research and help scientists study how environmental changes, like contaminants, affect beluga whale health.
+Earth Rangers, the Department of Fisheries and Oceans, the University of Manitoba and Churchill Northern Studies Centre helped protect the beluga whale by purchasing special underwater recorders to measure the effects of boat noise on their natural behaviours.
+This project also supported conservation research and helped scientists study how environmental changes, like contaminants, affect beluga whale health.

 Blanding’s turtles are losing the wild spaces they need to make their homes and what habitat remains is being divided by land and road development.
 To make matters worse, Blanding`s turtles are also in danger from poachers who are removing them from their homes in the wild and illegally selling them as pets.
-Earth Rangers and the Toronto Zoo are helping to protect the Blanding’s turtle.
-This Bring Back the Wild project will support a head-starting program at the Toronto Zoo, which raises young turtles indoors and releases them into the wild as soon as they are able to survive.
+Earth Rangers and the Toronto Zoo teamed up to help protect the Blanding’s turtle.
+This Bring Back the Wild project supported a head-starting program at the Toronto Zoo, which raises young turtles indoors and releases them into the wild as soon as they are able to survive.

 The destruction of old barns, use of pesticides and climate change are all threats affecting barn swallows.
 With fewer places to call home, barn swallows are slowly disappearing from our forests and woodlands.
-Earth Rangers, the Nature Conservancy of Canada and Bird Studies Canada are helping protect the barn swallow by supporting the rebuilding of five barn swallow habitats in Covey Hill and Île de Grâce, Quebec.
-This project will also help purchase 12.4 acres of land for barn swallow habitat as well as support Bird Studies Canada’s research to see if barn swallows will adapt to artificial nests.
+Earth Rangers and the Nature Conservancy of Canada helped protect the barn swallow by rebuilding barns and protecting land at Covey Hill and Île de Grâce, Quebec.
+This project also supported research conducted by Bird Studies Canada on barn swallow usage of artificial nest boxes.

 Bees are disappearing fast and we need more scientific research to figure out how we can help them.
 Habitat loss, disease and pests, pesticides, invasive species and climate change are all making it difficult for these important pollinators to thrive.
-Earth Rangers and Dr. Cory Sheffield, from the Royal Saskatchewan Museum, are helping to protect the Western bumble bee by funding research to better understand bees as well as the number and variety of bees in western Canada.
-This conservation project will also create awareness about the vital role bees play as pollinators as well as study which pests are hurting bees.
+Earth Rangers and Dr. Cory Sheffield, from the Royal Saskatchewan Museum, helped protect the Western bumble bee by funding research to better understand bees and learn more about the number and variety of bees in western Canada.
+This conservation project also created awareness about the vital role bees play.

 Earth Rangers, The Nature Conservancy of Canada and researcher Josh Sayers helped protect the American badger in Southern Ontario by removing invasive plant species and rehabilitating grassland habitat.
 Through field restoration and the creation of sand ridges the project helped improve the American badgers' ability to find food and build dens.
 This project also funded the placement of radio transmitters on several American badgers to better understand their movements, habitat preferences and behaviours.
 Over eight thousand campaigns were started by children passionate about protecting the American badger and together they supported conservation work while increasing awareness about the need for environmental protection.